-Many individuals with autism spectrum disorders (ASD) are enrolled in regular classes.
-In some cases, a general education teacher may feel comfortable having a student with ASD in his or her class.
-Some general education teachers, on the other hand, may feel uneasy or afraid or even overwhelmed and hesitant.
-All of these are valid emotions.
-Sign Language Advantages & Classroom Strategies for Students with Autism Spectrum Disorder has everything you need to start helping your autistic students!
+Many individuals with autism spectrum disorders (ASD) attend regular classes.
+A general education teacher may feel comfortable having a student with ASD in his or her class in some cases.
+Some general education teachers, on the other hand, may feel uneasy, fearful, overwhelmed, or hesitant.
+All of these are legitimate feelings.
+Sign Language Advantages & Classroom Strategies for Students with Autism Spectrum Disorder contains all of the information you need to begin assisting your autistic students!

-For years, teachers have felt ill-prepared to teach pupils with autism spectrum disorders.
-There are reasons for their unease, as well as remedies to help them feel more engaged and capable.
-Those of us who have worked with people on the autism spectrum and are secure in our abilities can aid our colleagues in the classroom and share the advantages of using sign language in the classroom.
+Teachers have long felt unprepared to teach students with autism spectrum disorders.
+There are reasons for their apprehension, as well as solutions to help them feel more engaged and capable.
+Those of us who have experience working with autistic individuals and feel confident in our abilities can support our colleagues in the classroom and discuss the benefits of using sign language

-Rather than seeing having a child with autism as something that would make you appear inept, see it as an opportunity to learn new ways of looking at old problems: a chance to rediscover the difficulties and rewards that education can provide.
-Take the time to enjoy each of your students, and be a teacher who understands that learning has its ups and downs.
-These stumbling obstacles could be viewed as chances for growth rather than impediments to achieving your objectives.
+Rather than viewing a child with autism as a source of ineptness, see it as an opportunity to learn new approaches to old problems: a chance to rediscover the challenges and rewards that education can provide.
+Take the time to get to know each of your students, and be a teacher who recognizes that learning has ups and downs.
+These stumbling blocks could be viewed as opportunities for growth rather than a barrier to achieving your goals.

 This Sign Language Advantages & Classroom Strategies for Autism blog was developed for educators, but it might also be useful for others.
 Please share this information with your pupils’ caregivers/parents.